 SCARS meets on the 2nd Saturday of each month (3rd Saturday in June) at Fire Station #7.
-The location is near the Westheimer Airport at 2207 Goddard Avenue, Norman, OK 73069.
+The location is near the Max Westheimer Airport at 2207 Goddard Avenue, Norman, OK 73069.
 You will find the firehouse just west of the traffic signal at Rock Creek Rd and Flood Ave.
-Coffee and donuts start at 09:00 local time and the club meeting starts at 09:30.
-Don’t forget to bring a dollar or two to cover the donuts/coffee.
-If you are a new ham, an old ham, or just interested in getting involved in ham radio, don’t hesitate to come to these meetings.
+Coffee and donuts start at 09:00 local time and the club meeting begins at 09:30.
+Don’t forget to bring a dollar or two to cover the donuts and coffee.
+If you are a new ham, an old ham, or just interested in getting involved in amateur radio, don’t hesitate to come to these meetings.
 Guests are always welcome!
-If you are a What 3 Words user, the Firehouse is located at yardstick.highlights.tweezers
+If you are a What 3 Words user, the Firehouse is at yardstick.highlights.tweezers